datletu/tp/docs/DeveloperGuide.md

 #### Loading Data

-1. **Preparation:** Ensure a valid JSON file (e.g., `example.json`) exists in the default directory (a folder named `data` in the current directory storing the program's jar file).
+1. **Preparation:** Ensure a valid  file (e.g., `example.json`) exists in the default directory (a folder named `data` in the current directory storing the program's jar file).
 You can run `save example` before this to ensure this.
+Reminder that in the json file will need to have all attributes for each person object except `tutorials` and `tags` to be valid.

 2. **Test Case:**
     ```